Information Age: Personal computers

 By 1976, there were several firms racing to introduce the first truly successful commercial personal computers.
-Three machines, the Apple II, PET 2001 and TRS-80 were all released in 1977, becoming the most popular by late 1978.
+Three machines, the Apple II, Commodore PET 2001 and TRS-80 were all released in 1977, becoming the most popular by late 1978.
 Byte magazine later referred to Commodore, Apple, and Tandy as the "1977 Trinity".
 Also in 1977, Sord Computer Corporation released the Sord M200 Smart Home Computer in Japan.

 Apple II

 Steve Wozniak (known as "Woz"), a regular visitor to Homebrew Computer Club meetings, designed the single-board Apple I computer and first demonstrated it there.
 With specifications in hand and an order for 100 machines at US$500 each from the Byte Shop, Woz and his friend Steve Jobs founded Apple Computer.

 About 200 of the machines sold before the company announced the Apple II as a complete computer.
 It had color graphics, a full QWERTY keyboard, and internal slots for expansion, which were mounted in a high quality streamlined plastic case.
 The monitor and I/O devices were sold separately.
 The original Apple II operating system was only the built-in BASIC interpreter contained in ROM.
 Apple DOS was added to support the diskette drive; the last version was "Apple DOS 3.3".

 Its higher price and lack of floating point BASIC, along with a lack of retail distribution sites, caused it to lag in sales behind the other Trinity machines until 1979, when it surpassed the PET.
-It was again pushed into 4th place when Atari introduced its popular Atari 8-bit systems.
+It was again pushed into 4th place when Atari, Inc. introduced its Atari 8-bit computers.

-Despite slow initial sales, the Apple II's lifetime was about eight years longer than other machines, and so accumulated the highest total sales.
-By 1985 2.1 million had sold and more than 4 million Apple II's were shipped by the end of its production in 1993.
+Despite slow initial sales, the lifetime of the Apple II was about eight years longer than other machines, and so accumulated the highest total sales.
+By 1985, 2.1 million had sold and more than 4 million Apple II's were shipped by the end of its production in 1993.

 Optical networking

 Optical communication plays a crucial role in communication networks.
 Optical communication provides the transmission backbone for the telecommunications and computer networks that underlie the Internet, the foundation for the Digital Revolution and Information Age.

 The two core technologies are the optical fiber and light amplification (the optical amplifier).
 In 1953, Bram van Heel demonstrated image transmission through bundles of optical fibers with a transparent cladding.
 The same year, Harold Hopkins and Narinder Singh Kapany at Imperial College succeeded in making image-transmitting bundles with over 10,000 optical fibers, and subsequently achieved image transmission through a 75 cm long bundle which combined several thousand fibers.

 Gordon Gould invented the optical amplifier and the laser, and also established the first optical telecommunications company, Optelecom, to design communication systems.
 The firm was a co-founder in Ciena Corp., the venture that popularized the optical amplifier with the introduction of the first dense wave division multiplexing system.
-This massive scale communication technology has emerged as the common basis of all telecommunication networks and, thus, a foundation of the Information Age.
+This massive scale communication technology has emerged as the common basis of all telecommunications networks. and, thus, a foundation of the Information Age.